logisticinfotech/react-native-resize-image/README.md

 I come to accros this issue while developing one of my application using React Native.
 I have tried to used react-native-photos-framework  to fetch image reference urls instead of image it self but if I load image with that reference url directly then it will lead to memory issue as I have explain above.
 So now I need something that will provide me resized image with better quality image.
 I have tried this code to achieve that but there is issue with photo framework and its won’t work.

 So i have created Native module with my React Native project.
-Here  you will get step by step detail how to acheive this.

-So i have created Native module with my React Native project.
 [Here](https://www.logisticinfotech.com/blog/react-native-import-resized-image-photo-gallery) you will get step by step detail how to acheive this.